Last Updated on by Michael Brockbank

 The next biggest thing that will influence how much you make on Textbroker is the amount of actual work.

-When I started, it was common for level 3 open orders to have no jobs available.
+When I started, it was common for level 3 open orders to have no jobs available for long periods of time.
 That’s why I diversified myself and added other content mills to my daily routine.

-Of course I’m also a level 4, which seems to be what most clients want.
+Of course, I’m also a 4-star author, which seems to be what most clients want.

 Just beware of the lulls that can happen when you’re first starting as a ghostwriter on Textbroker.